SeqWare/seqware-sandbox/seqware-queryengine-facet-demo/README.md

     http://localhost/index.simple.html

 You may run into cross domain Javascript issues although it seems to work for me when I host on Ubuntu and replace with an actual domain name here and in the js/app*.js files.
+See above for a workaround to the single origin problem in Chrome while you're developing.

 # Example 2 - Clinical Variant Browser